yash-coding-hub/Project2/README.md

 # New project

-This project was created from local system. created by yash sharma and this is just for practice not more than that
+This project was created from local system.
+This is done for practice purpose created by yash sharma and this is just for practice not more than that